ajgiuliani/MSj.jl/docs/src/reference.md

 References
 ==========
-MSJ.builoto
+MSj.builoto
 ```@meta
-CurrentModule = MSJ
+CurrentModule = MSj
 DocTestSetup  = quote
     using LightXML
 end
 ```

-This page lists all the documented elements of the `MSJ.jl` package covering all modules and submodules.
+This page lists all the documented elements of the `MSj.jl` package covering all modules and submodules.

 ## Contents